bnhovde/ES2015-talk/README.md

 ### ES6/2015

-Okay, so where does that leave ES6?
+Okay, so ES6 has been officially "out" for close to a year now.

 First of all, let's clear up the naming confusion.